 2. This one may not seem obvious, but the instructor’s expertise and personal and professional qualities are vital for creating enthusiasm for learning.
 How so?
 The first key is in instructional design.

 Selecting engaging tasks will promote active listening: designing motivating learning tasks, generating enthusiasm towards learning, building positive relationships with students, rewarding active listening attitudes and behaviours, nurturing group support among students.

 3. This one is less obvious, a cross-over between motivating students and using your own expertise as an instructor.

-will tend to increase the level of motivation (required to become a proficient listener.
+This is about choices.
+Offering learners choices in goal-setting and presenting appropriate challenges will tend to increase the level of motivation (required to become a proficient listener.

 How so?
 Remember that motivation directly impacts attention, effort, and persistence.

 4. This one receives mixed reviews, but our experiences is that it provides a key to progress for many learners.

 It’s about developing learner awareness concerning the nature of language learning, particularly the notion of including explicit listening strategy training.
 Direct inclusion of learner strategy training is likely to improve learners’ participation and increase their overall motivation for learning.
 It also provides an avenue for interaction with the teacher so that you can provide individual coaching.

 5. Providing learners with opportunities to experiment with and integrate different processing styles is likely to lead to greater motivation, more affective involvement, and better learning results.